nikita03565/challenge/README.txt

 Now you can run scripts.

 1. "Taking a list of tax form names"
+To call help run this command:
+$ python collect_data.py -h (or --help)
 To run the script use next command:
 $ python collect_data.py "Form W-2" "Form 1095-C"
 Arguments are space separated.
 If form name contains space argument must be quoted.